leonw774/lreng/README.md

 The syntax `func_name()` is valid and will be parsed as `func_name(null)`.

+### Conditional function pair caller

+The `?` operator is designed to do proper conditional expression evaluation.
+The syntax is `cond ? func_pair` If `cond` is true, the `` `func_pair `` called, otherwise, the `~func_pair` is called.
+The passed argument is always null.

 ### Expression connector

 The expression connector is `;`.
 It connects two expressions into one and evaluates to the right hand side value.

 ### `stdout` writer

 The `<<` operation outputs a number as a byte to the stdout.
+The acceptable value are integers from `0` to `255` (inclusive).
+Any other value will cause runtime error.
 This operator always evaluates to null.

 ## Expression

-All the codes, including those wrapped in function maker `{}`, should be a single expression and evaluated to one object eventually.
+Everything is expression.
+The code intepreted by lreng should be one big expression itself and will be evaluated to one object eventually.

 ## Closure

-Functions hold a reference of the outer layer of frame when it is called.
+Functions hold a reference of the frame where it is called.
 It effects the currying if the deeper function use the variables outside of it.
 For example, in `examples/frames.txt` we have this code:

 ```
 foo = a : {